Reykjavík: Economy

 Borgartún is the financial centre of Reykjavík, hosting a large number of companies and three investment banks.
 Reykjavík has been at the centre of Iceland's economic growth and subsequent economic contraction over the 2000s, a period referred to in foreign media as the "Nordic Tiger" years, or "Iceland's Boom Years".
 The economic boom led to a sharp increase in construction, with large redevelopment projects such as Harpa concert hall and conference centre and others.
 Many of these projects were halted during the 2008 financial crisis.

-There are 14 embassies in Reykjavik, in addition to ambassadorial residences, and representative offices for Greenland, the Faroe Islands, and the European Union.
+There are 14 embassies in Reykjavik, in addition to ambassadorial residences, and representative offices for Greenland, the Faroe Islands, and the European Union and for example China.

 Infrastructure

 Roads

-Per capita car ownership in Iceland is among the highest in the world at roughly 522 vehicles per 1,000 residents, though Reykjavík is not severely affected by congestion.
-Several multi-lane highways (mainly dual carriageways) run between the most heavily populated areas and most frequently driven routes.
-Parking spaces are also plentiful in most areas.
-Public transportation consists of a bus system called Strætó.
-Route 1 (the Ring Road) runs through the city outskirts and connects the city to the rest of Iceland.